EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 ### .cis(theta: number): number
 Computes the `cis` trigonometry function using `theta`. `theta` must be a `number` primitive type.

 This function is equivalent to computing the trigonometry formula: `cos(theta) + 𝒊 sin(theta)`.
 Subsequently, it is also the result of Euler's formula: `e^(i * theta) = exp(𝒊 * theta)`.
-In some details, this is due to the formula's property, which establishes the relationship between the trignometric functions, and the complex exponential function.
+In some details, this is due to the formula's property, which "establishes the relationship between the trignometric functions, and the complex exponential function" (Wikipedia).
 For more details, please refer to the [Wikipedia](https://en.wikipedia.org/wiki/Euler%27s_formula) page for Euler's formula.

 Returns a new `ComplexNumber` object as the result from computing `cis()`.
 If failed, throws an error.